SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Our current object storage, winery, starts to show some limitations.
-We are reaching limits in scalability and some large scale access patterns are complicated.
-Some ongoing studies show that we may improve compression rate by clustering similar files together.
+We believe we can improve Winery, our current object storage.
+Some large scale access patterns are complicated and some ongoing studies show that we may improve compression rate by clustering similar files together.

 **Includes work**